-A lower body lift, also called a belt lift or total body lift, combines an abdominoplasty with a posterior body lift to smooth and tighten the trunk, buttocks, thighs, and hips.
-This procedure dramatically improves the contours and shape of the body.
-It is often performed after massive weight loss on patients who have maintained a healthy and stable body weight for at least 12 months.
-Massive weight loss causes diminished tissue elasticity, resulting in sagging skin.
-This procedure effectively removes the loose, hanging skin that remains after significant weight loss.
+A lower body lift, also called a belt lift or total body lift, combines an abdominoplasty with a posterior body lift to smooth and tighten the abdomen, trunk, buttocks, thighs, and hips.
+This procedure dramatically enhances body contouring and shape.